 To get the best view of Quebec City, you need to leave Quebec City – just for a few minutes!
 There’s a ferry service between the capital and its adjacent neighbour Lévis, which means that for a handful of change you can cross the St. Lawrence River, sit back, and enjoy the view that unfolds before your eyes.

 Gone are the days where Quebec City was the laughing stock of ultra foodie Montreal; in fact, Quebec has undergone a total revitalization in the past few years and is now home to numerous forward-thinking, imaginative restaurants that are well worth a visit.
-This one-mile long Quebec City food tour tackles six of the best eateries in up-and-coming St-Roch all while showcasing the area’s historic European heritage.
+The 2.5-hour Old Quebec food tour features five culinarily and culturally significant spots showcasing the area’s historic European heritage as well as the city’s inventive streak.
+Bring your eating pants!

 Walk on Dufferin Terrace